Tuition & Fees

 Families are responsible for paying these expenses.
 We will present your insurance information to the provider.
-We request families with insurance plans check the provider list in Duval County prior to admission.
-This will be discussed further during the intake telephone call and/or admission planning.
+We request families with insurance plans check the provider list in Duval County before admission.
+We will discuss this further during the intake telephone call and/or admission planning.

 Tuition fees are required to be paid monthly.

 How Others Have Supported their Son’s Enrollment